When is Amazon Prime Day 2024? Plus best early deals

 Release your inner florist with this vibrant and intricate bouquet of wildflowers.
 The floral bundle features 16 height-adjustable stems, along with a dynamic array of flowers reflecting the vibrancy of wildflowers such as Welsh poppies, cornflowers and lavender.
 Perfect for arranging before displaying in a vase as you would a fresh bouquet of flowers, they’ll brighten up any windowsill (without worrying about wilting and watering).
 You can save 20 per cent with this deal at Amazon.

-This smart Alexa and wifi-enabled air fryer is currently sliced in price by a tempting 47 per cent.
+This smart Alexa and wifi-enabled air fryer is currently discounted by a tempting half price.
 Complete with a sizeable 6.2l capacity pan to cater for up to six people, there’s also a 1.2kg capacity basket.
 There are preset settings and a digital touch screen for ease, while its rapid-air-technology feature makes fried dishes with fewer calories and 90 per cent less fat.
 If you’re lacking inspiration for what to cook, you can find plenty of culinary ideas on the accompanying app.

 Samsung Galaxy tab A9+: Was £239, now £185, Amazon.co.uk